myvsky/avito-fav-map/README.md

 ```

 ### Instructions
+1. Log in to Avito account with Chrome browser.
-1. Log in to Avito and Google Maps with Chrome browser.
+2. Log in to Google Maps account with Chrome browser.
-2. Launch main.py, give permission for "browsercookie" library to use Chrome
+3. Launch main.py, give permission for "browsercookie" library to use Chrome
 browser cookies.
-3. After successful gaining data.csv file, redirect to the following page:
-https://google.com/maps/d/u/0 and create new map.
-4. In layers list, import data from data.csv file.
+As it was mentioned in description, all you need for successful running of
+microservice is having up-to-date cookies of your accounts.
+From the server
+side, it will seem like you're not using any automated software to access
+and use data.

-### Recommendations
+### Additions

-1. If you have multiple Google Accounts and don't want to use the default (0)
+• If you have multiple Google Accounts, you can switch between them by editing
-one, you must change url in the apply_to_maps function according to comments
+url in the apply_to_maps function.
-above the variable.
-2. If you'd like to use any other than Chrome browser, you must refactor the
+• If you'd like to use any other than Chrome browser, you must refactor the
 code according to your needs.
+• This repository was tested on Unix system (Mac OS).
+If you are getting exceptions
+in code using any other system, it was expected.
+We offer the user to modify the
+code to suit the features of their operating system as a simple exercise.